Anchiano Therapeutics Ltd (ANCN)'s Financial Results Comparing With Agios Pharmaceuticals Inc. (NASDAQ:AGIO) | New Business Observer

 |0.00

-Institutional investors held 0.75% of Anchiano Therapeutics Ltd shares and 0% of Agios Pharmaceuticals Inc. shares.
-Insiders held 23.87% of Anchiano Therapeutics Ltd shares.
-On the other hand, insiders held about 0.3% of Agios Pharmaceuticals Inc.’s shares.
+Roughly 0.75% of Anchiano Therapeutics Ltd shares are owned by institutional investors while 0% of Agios Pharmaceuticals Inc. are owned by institutional investors.
+Insiders owned roughly 23.87% of Anchiano Therapeutics Ltd’s shares.
+Competitively, Agios Pharmaceuticals Inc. has 0.3% of it’s share owned by insiders.

 Performance